Shepreth: Church

 The parish church of All Saints is an ancient edifice of brick and flint in the Early English style, consisting of nave and a low western tower containing two bells.
 The chancel arch dates from the early 12th century.
-There are some monuments to the Layer family (who formerly possessed property here) dated 1730, 1743 and 1760.
+There are some monuments to the Layer family ,who formerly possessed property here, dated 1730, 1743 and 1760.
 There is also a 13th-century octagonal font of Barnack stone, and an old oak treasure chest which was unearthed about 1895.
 The grade II* listed building was restored in 1870, and seats 120.
-The register dates from 1569.
+The register dates from 1569!

 There is a Congregational chapel, erected in 1901 and seating 120.
 A stone cross was erected on Pretty Corner in 1920, in memory of the men from the parish killed in World War I.

 Village life

 The village has had its own railway station since 1851.
 In 1849, the Royston and Hitchin Railway Company paid £125 into village funds for constructing the railway over Shepreth L-Moor.
 Shepreth railway station is on the Great Northern Line, the main line between Cambridge and London.
+In 1928 there was a doubly fatal accident at the level-crossing near the East Anglian Cement Works.

 The parish contains a wildlife park, a nature reserve, the Shepreth L-Moor common, and the UK's only insect research laboratories.

 Shepreth has two public houses, The Green Man at Frog End on the Cambridge to Royston road, and The Plough on the High Street.
 In the 18th century The Green Man was known as the Bottle and Anchor.
 The pub that is now known as The Plough burnt down and was rebuilt in 1896.
 The Railway Tavern by the station opened in 1873 and closed around 1960.